 Fulmars and razorbills jostle for space on the narrow cliff ledges in spring, with eider ducks and shags becoming a feature in winter months.
 Summer brings gannets, while in autumn sand and house martins congregate prior to their migration to warmer climes.
 Various birds of the Auk family, including guillemots, black guillemots and puffins, can be seen too.
 There are also kittiwake and peregrine falcon star species, but there are plenty of others, including meadow pipit, stonechat, linnet and whitethroat.
 The Mull’s location is also a great point for visible migration towards the end of the season; on one occasion over 1400 skylark were counted passing overhead.

-We met seasonal ranger Jone Ayres who was spending her second season here.
-‘It’s not just about birds’, says Jone.
+We met seasonal ranger Jone Ayres, who was spending her second season here, while researching the first edition of the guide in 2014.
+‘It’s not just about birds’, said Jone.
 ‘There’s plenty of wildlife here if you know where to look: voles, mice, a family of roe deer, and a quite spectacularly iridescent beetle (the rose chafer beetle).
 Controversially, there are weasels here, too; they’re interesting to see, but a threat to ground- and low-nesting birds.
 It’s a bit too blustery and exposed for butterflies, but one or two day-flying moths might be spotted, notably the brightly coloured Cinabar moth and similar Five-spot Burnet’.

-Jone’s enthusiasm is infectious and her knowledge extensive.
-In the studio area she has plenty to engage kids, including colouring desks, films and webcams, with lots of webcam videos of wildlife and bird events filmed over past years.
-Jone will also send them off on an activity tour looking for specific species and items.
+In the studio area there is plenty to engage kids, including colouring desks, films and webcams, with lots of webcam videos of wildlife and bird events filmed over past years.
 There are recordings of bird sounds and, for the ghoulish, bird skulls to try and identify.
 And if you fancy getting a closer look at the wildlife, there’s always the option of a boat trip from Drummore.